 Advancement to Candidacy

 A thesis is the written result of a systematic study of a significant mathematical problem.
 It defines, develops, and executes an investigation into a chosen problem area.
 The motivation, approach, and results of the investigation are communicated in a clear and logical fashion; it is grammatically correct, logically organized, and mathematically sound.
-The finished product evidences originality, critical and independent thinking, and thorough documentation.
+The finished product eviences originality, critical and independent thinking, and thorough documentation.
 The thesis must be planned, organized, executed, and completed while enrolled in the masters program.
 It must be a coherent, substantial document, appropriate for six (6) units of graduate coursework.
-Midway during the thesis work, the student shall make an oral presentation to his or her thesis committee on progress to date.